- Enrolment for ESOL classes

 Depending upon your circumstances, we will need to see ID and proof of your immigration status, receipt of benefits and income when you enrol.

-In September 2020 our classes will run online twice a week through Zoom.
 We offer courses from Pre-Entry to Level 1.

 - Pre-Entry: You will learn basic vocabulary to enable you to read words and phrases you see in everyday life.
 You will learn to write the English alphabet and write and spell some common words.
 You will learn to introduce yourself and respond to basic questions.
 From the Pre-entry level you will move on to Entry 1.

 - Entry 1: You will learn to read a variety of short texts and recognise some common words.
 You will learn to write short sentences in English, fill in forms and spell some common words.
 You will start to become more confident in speaking.
 At the end of each unit in Entry 1, you will sit a short exam and if successful, you will progress to Entry 2.

 - Entry 2: You will learn to read longer texts and be able to identify the purpose of various texts.
 You will start to use past and future tenses and will learn to write short letters and emails.
 You will be able to engage in short forms of social communication.
 From Entry 2, and upon completion of the unit exams, you will progress to Entry 3